Haggling isn't just reserved for fly-swarmed

 This is because in owner/retailer shops, the owner has complete discretion, so a smile and a hint that you'll become a regular shopper can work wonders.

 Better still, become a regular.
-Somewhere you give your custom to frequently is likely to look after you.
+Somewhere you give your custom frequently is likely to look after you.
 Put all your business through them, provided they'll price-match the best deals you can get elsewhere.

 Counter-seasonal products